 At its very core, business involves creating and marketing a product or brand that meets consumer needs and wants.
 Thereby two important entities in a business are (1) products/brands and (2) customers.
-Understanding how customers behave during purchase, consumption, and disposal of these products/brands is key to successful marketing and business strategy.
+Understanding how customers behave during purchase, consumption, and disposal of these products/brands is key to effective marketing and business strategy formulation.
+In addition, understanding firms’ brand/product deletion strategy is of great significance in successful brand portfolio management.
 There is substantial research on purchase and consumption behaviors of customers and creation, acquisition, and management of products and brands by firms.
 However, there is scant research on disposal behaviors and deletion strategy (Avlonitis and Argouslidis, 2012; Jacoby et al., 1977; Belk, 1988; Lastovicka and Fernandez, 2005).
 This research gap fueled my curiosity and drew my attention and interest.
-Thereby, the overarching theme of my research is investigating “disposal” of products and brands by customers and firms.
+Thereby, the overarching theme of my research is investigating “deletion/disposal” of products and brands by firms and customers.

 Brands are rare and inimitable, intangible resources that significantly contribute to firm performance and have the potential for producing a comparative advantage, which, in turn, may provide a position of sustainable competitive advantage in the marketplace.
 However, not all brands remain strong and profitable across their life cycles.
 It is not unusual for several brands in a house-of-brands portfolio to fail to contribute to the value of the brand portfolio or, even, to devalue the brand portfolio.
 Deleting such weak brands is critical to brand management in order to protect and enhance the value of other important resources such as, the firm’s overall brand portfolio and its strong brands.
 Despite numerous financial, operational, and strategic advantages, firms are reluctant to delete weak brands.
 This is because the crucial decision to delete a brand is often complex, emotional, and daunting for managers.